FAQ

 Absolutely not!
 Many of the dances taught at Camp are not partner dances.
 In the couple dance classes we encourage the teachers to change partners frequently.

 There will be an extensive variety of cafeteria food.
-They accommodate all allergies.
-They even have a special section for gluten-free.
-All foods are marked very well with ingredients.
+UCSC accommodates almost all allergies.
+There is even a special section for gluten-free.
+Foods are marked very well with ingredients.
 There are people to help.
 Anyone with major food issues should contact the registrar at moc.liamg@pmacecnadklofnotkcots ahead of time.

 SJC – San Jose International Airport is the closest large airport and the easiest to get to UC Santa Cruz from.
 There will be an online ride share available in case you need or can take a ride.
 In good traffic, it is a 30 minute drive to camp from here.